Markets: The Easy Zero Waste Shop

 Order a weekly or fortnightly vegetable box subscription

 Anna gets one of these and loves it.
-It is surplus produce from the local allotments, which is just awesome.
-I used to use one of these services, but actually enjoy market shopping, so decided to cancel my order.
+It's surplus produce from the local allotments, which is just awesome.
+I used to use one of these services, but actually enjoy market shopping so decided to cancel my order.

 Keep dry foods in bulk in your pantry

-Dried beans, rice, flour and nuts are always amass in my cupboard, I'll talk a bit more about what I keep in my cupboard another time, but keeping this stocked up means I can always rustle up something.
+Dried beans, rice, flour and nuts are always amass in my cupboard.
+I'll talk a little more about what I keep in my cupboard another time, but keeping this stocked up means I can always rustle up something.

 Eating healthier and to season – because I am purchasing more fresh produce.

 Saving money – by planning my food purchases and minimising waste.